saskamegaprogrammist/MatiasevichWESolver/README.md

 - l g l = A A Y - *equation*
 - Standard - *algorithm type*
-- took time: 307.88µs - *time took algorithm to run excluding png creation*
+- took time: 307.88µs - *time took algorithm to run excluding dot and png creation*
 - got solution: TRUE - *answer, whether algorithm has solutions or not*